Hariettemaina/Awaards/README.md

 - Now your ready to run the modules type the fillowing commands to run the app locally. python3.8 manage.py server

 ## Setup
--To run this project, use the live link in the GitHub repo: The live link to the project is als provided below.
+-To run this project, use the live link in the GitHub repo: The live link to the project is also provided below.
+- theeawards.herokuapp.com/

 # Contact
 - hariettemaina@gmail.com